mavis-wang/FAI_VTON/README.md

 - Incentivise instore shopping.

 ## Proposed Solutions
-1. A Web Application, allowing users to upload their custom posed video to try on any cloth images.
+1. A Web Application, allowing users to upload their custom posed video to try on any cloth images found on internet.
 2. In-store Smart-Mirror Kiosk

 ## Methodology